diogocavilha/fancy-git/README.md

 **Simple mode**

+If you're running it on a server and you don't want to be so "fancy", you can choose to use the simple mode.

+> Once you're using the simple mode, it'll not show you lots of cool informations about the git repository.
+The only information it'll give you is the branch name and whether or not it has changes.

 In order to change to the **simple mode** you can type `fancygit simple`.
 And if you want to return to the **default mode** (colored), you can type `fancygit default`.

 ![001](https://github.com/diogocavilha/fancy-git/blob/master/images/001.png)